Does

 psychiatric illnesses in America and yet be performed by normal

 persons in Japan?
-Or is acceptance of suicide in Japan a failure
+Or is acceptance of suicide in Japan a

 or refusal to recognize the presence of psychological